For Patients & Caregivers

 Music was superior to standard care in reducing anxiety among intensive care unit patients receiving acute ventilatory support for respiratory failure (23).
 In addition, music therapy, in combination with pulmonary rehabilitation, may have value in managing pulmonary disease (25).
 It also was reported to improve respiratory function in patients with mild asthma and decreased dyspnea in men with asthma (27).

-Music therapy may also help alleviate symptoms associated with cancer and its treatments as well.
+Music therapy may help alleviate symptoms associated with cancer and its treatments as well.
 Data from a retrospective analysis suggest a positive association between music therapy and decreased breathing problems in cancer patients receiving hospice care (26).
-Music also reduced mood disturbance (10) and improved coping and social integration (24) in cancer patients undergoing autologous stem cell transplantation, a procedure known to cause significant psychological distress .
+Music also reduced mood disturbance (10) and improved coping and social integration (24) in cancer patients undergoing autologous stem cell transplantation, a procedure known to cause significant psychological distress.
 In patients with newly diagnosed head and neck or breast cancer, music therapy significantly relieved anxiety and distress during simulated radiation therapy (29).
 Other data also indicate that music alleviates pain (15) and anxiety in breast cancer patients (14), in those receiving chemotherapy (16) and radiation therapy (11), and improves the quality of life in people with terminal cancer (12).
 Music also reduces pain and anxiety, and increases comfort in hospitalized children with cancer (9) (17).
 Women undergoing colposcopy reported reduced anxiety and pain perception after listening to slow-rhythm music (8) (22).
 Conclusions from systematic reviews, however, question the clinical significance of music therapy for treating pain (18), and also point to the poor methodology in several music therapy trials (19).

 Because music therapy is noninvasive and free of side effects, it is integrated into standard care in major cancer hospitals to help relieve pain and physical and psychological discomfort.